 Before starting the new NHL season, the ownership attempted to give the Isles a fresh look.
-The previous logo was replaced by one featuring a fisherman in a raincoat and hat.
+The previous logo was replaced by one featuring an angler in a raincoat and hat.
 He held a blue hockey stick in his hands, standing in front of a red-and-blue hockey goal.
 The fisherman crowned the white-scripted word “Islanders,” outlined with orange and blue colors.
 The wordmark was washed by orange and two blue waves.
-This New York Islanders logo was the worst in the team history, making the Islanders a complete joke of the NHL.
+This New York Islanders logo was the worst in the team history, making the Islanders a complete NHL joke.

 1997 – 2010

 The old logo was restored in the 1998 season.
 The ownership convinced that they had made a huge mistake and misunderstood the underlying passion of the fans.
 In general, the Islanders were the first to realize that dashing the 90s was a big mistake.
 They quickly “drowned” the fisherman and returned to the classic logo, alternating the color scheme to a darker one.
 Thus, royal blue was changed to navy blue.
 The logo was encircled in bright orange.
 The drawing of the island was improved as well.
 The letters “NY,” the hockey stick, and the image of Long Island remained unchanged.